-We assume basic familiarity with the OWL 2 and OWL 2 RL ontology languages [23, 22], as well as with the syntax and semantics of SROIQ-the description logic (DL) underpinning OWL 2 (see [14] for details).
+We assume basic familiarity with the OWL 2 and OWL 2 RL ontology languages [23, 22], as well as with the syntax and semantics of \mathcal{SROIQ} -the description logic (DL) underpinning OWL 2 (see [14] for details).2 http://obofoundry.org/cgi-bin/detail.cgi?id=fly anatomy_xp this normal form by introducing fresh predicates as needed (see [25] for details on the normalisation algorithm).

 In this paper, we exploit the normal form for SROIQ given in Definition 1.
-Each SROIQ TBox can be transformed into this normal form by introducing fresh predicates as needed (see [25] for details on the normalisation algorithm).
+Each SROIQ TBox can be transformed into